BKcore/HexGL/README.md

 ## Regarding the code

-As of now the code is pretty much undocumented.
+As of now the code is pretty much raw and undocumented.
 I'll be commenting it someday, but that won't be until I've finished the next content update and code refactoring sorry!
+There will also be some refactoring, when I get some time :P

 ## Note